APLMOOC/APLMOOC/docs/course/ch1/part5.md

 !!! warning "When faced with an error"

-    Stop, take a breath, and analyse the situation.
+    Stop, take a breath, **read the error message**, and analyse the situation.